vulcangz/catego/README.md

 banned := b.Is(272)
 ```

+Because Blacklister is a top level structure on a bitarray, once it has been created, the lookup to know if a node is banned is close to O(1).

 #### Notes :

 Whitelist means "ban everything but", it is not equal as a safe list because blacklisted categories are always strongest than whitelisted categories.

+## Contribute

+PR and issues are welcome :)